Resources

 A

-is a blank view inside which other UI elements can be placed.
-You can useUIViews
+UIViewis a blank view inside which other UI elements can be placed.
+You can useUIViewsto invisibly group together elements; or to create custom reusable UI elements.Initialization

 UILabel